What options are there for the use of motors in our project?

 There are many types of motors.
 There are 3 basic types (more info):

-Most light servo motors can be used directly with an Arduino (no motor driver/controller required).
+Most light servo motors, like the common SG90 (which you can borrow from Fjodor), can be used directly with an Arduino (no motor driver/controller required).
 For some heavier types and for many DC and stepper motors you do need a motor driver or controller.

 The BYJ-48 Stepper Motor with ULN2003 Driver can be borrowed from Fjodor.
 This stepper works best with the AccelStepper library.
 See this tutorial (example code 2 & 3).

 You can also borrow a Lego Mindstorms kit, which also has motors.
-You can control this with the EV3/NXT controller from Lego, or with an EVshield (with Arduino Uno, which can also be borrowed from me).
+You can control this with the EV3/NXT controller from Lego, or with an EVshield (with Arduino Uno, which can also be borrowed).

 What options are there to power the Arduino with batteries?

-If you want to power the Arduino with a battery, you have to do it via the Vin pin (google for “arduino vin voltage”).
+If you want to power the Arduino with a battery, you have to do it via the Vin pin.
 Never connect an external power supply or battery to the 3.3 or 5V pins!

 The Vin pin can handle an input voltage of 7-12V (some Arduino’s have different limits, so always check this for your type of Arduino!).